 - chilled ready-to-eat-food, like pậté and deli meats

-- foods past its use-by-date, even if it looks and smells normal.
+- food that is past its use-by-date, even if it looks and smells normal.

 - someone else who has it.
-For example, if you eat food they’ve touched when they haven’t washed their hands
+For example, if you eat food they have touched when they have not washed their hands

 There are things you can do to prevent listeriosis, including: